annacuomo/CellRegMap_analyses/simulations/README.md

 # Simulation experiments

 This directory contains code for reproducing the simulation experiments.
+To execute the full set of simulations, execute the Snakefile in this directory using ``snakemake``.

 The workflow is based on the [parameter space exploration](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#parameter-space-exploration) template provided by Snakemake.
 The full set of parameters along with their default values can be found in ``scripts/settings.py``.
 Specific simulation settings are specified through ``params.csv``.
-Snakemake automatically creates a directory structure reflecting the non-default parameter values to be explored.
+For the simulation oputputs (_P_-values) Snakemake automatically creates a directory structure reflecting the non-default parameter values to be explored.

 ``scripts/simulate.py`` can also be executed directly, in which case all parameters are taken from ``scripts/settings.py``.